Magnite Inc. (MGNI) Reveals an Earnings Mystery

 Needham gave a rating of “Buy” to MGNI, setting the target price at $10 in the report published on September 03rd of the current year.

-After a stumble in the market that brought MGNI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 6.87% of gains for the given period.
+After a stumble in the market that brought MGNI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.96% of loss for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MGNI starting from Soroca Adam Lee, who sale 10,000 shares at the price of $17.06 back on Nov 24.
-After this action, Soroca Adam Lee now owns 364,501 shares of Magnite Inc., valued at $170,600 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MGNI starting from Day David, who sale 18,033 shares at the price of $19.44 back on Nov 30.
+After this action, Day David now owns 277,335 shares of Magnite Inc., valued at $350,495 using the latest closing price.

 Stock Fundamentals for MGNI